Asian immigration to Hawaii: Indians

-People of Indian origin did not come to Hawaii in sizable numbers, and those who did did not stay for long.
+People of Indian origin did not come to Hawaii in sizable numbers, and those who did not stay for long.
 Many early Indian immigrants stopped in Hawaii only to make enough money to sail on to the mainland anywhere from the mid to late 1800s to the 1900s.

 A notable Indian in Hawaii was Dalip Singh Saund, who on September 13, 1910, arrived in Honolulu from his home village in Punjab, India at the age of 14.
 He labored in the sugarcane fields for about two months to earn enough money to continue on to California.
 On November 18, 1910, he arrived on Angel Island.
 At one point, Saund was the nation's largest celery grower.

 Okinawans

 When Japan annexed Okinawa (formerly known as the Ryukyu Kingdom), the Okinawan economy started to decline.
 As a result, there was a growing demand for the Japanese government to allow Okinawans to migrate elsewhere.
 The first of these Okinawans came to Hawaii in 1899 under the supervision of Kyuzo Toyama, who is known as the "father of Okinawan emigration".

 Okinawans in Hawaii tend to view themselves as a distinct group from the Japanese in Hawaii.
-The Center for Okinawan Studies at the University of Hawaiʻi (Mānoa) estimates that the Okinawan community numbers anywhere between 45,000-50,000 people, or 3% of Hawaii’s population.
+The Center for Okinawan Studies at the University of Hawaiʻi (Mānoa) estimates that the Okinawan community numbers anywhere between 45,000 and 50,000 people, or 3% of Hawaii's population.